ezzatron/php-error-handler/error-handler-meta.md

 ## 6. Conclusion

-This document has tried to anticipate and address some of the questions that are likely to be raised concerning the `PSR-N` document itself, but there is still much discussion to be had.
+This document has tried to anticipate and address some of the questions that are likely to be raised concerning the `PSR-X` document itself, but there is still much discussion to be had.
 Please direct such discussion to the PHP-FIG [mailing list].